mafm/edulinq/readme.txt

+(Just a copy of the original repository, made in case it disappears.)

 This is the source repository for Edulinq - a project to reimplement LINQ to Objects for educational purposes.
 The introductory blog post to the series is here: